• Home

 What is the top UX Terminology that designers need to know?

 There are a lot of terms used in the field of UX design, and it cannot be easy to keep track of them all.
 User experience (UX) refers to a person’s overall experience when using a product or service.
-Usability refers to how easily users accomplish their goals when using a product or service.
+Usability refers to how easily users accomplish their goals when using UI/UX design services.
 UX design is full of interesting terms and concepts.
 To work in this field, you’ll need to learn the essential UX terminology.
 This article will give you a quick guide to some of the most common UX terms.

 Top UX Terminology that designers need to know